 Working away from home overnight -what can you claim for as a contractor as a genuine business expense?
-While you are contracting, you may, from time to time, need to stay away from home overnight.
-You may also obtain a contract that is too far to travel to and from each day.
-Therefore, you may decide to stay away from home during the week.
+Secondly, when can you claim for this?
+While you are contracting, you may from time to time during your ordinary commuting, need to spend a night away from home for work reasons.
+In addition, you may also obtain a contract that is too far to travel to and from each day.
+Therefore, you may decide to stay away from home while you are working at your contract location during the week.

 The choice of accommodation

 Your choice of accommodation when working away from home overnight could be:

 - you may even rent a property.